shailensukul/polly-research/ReadMe.md

     .AddPolicyHandler(GetCustomPolicy())
     .SetHandlerLifetime(TimeSpan.FromMinutes(5));;
  ```

 Each time you get an HttpClient object from the IHttpClientFactory, a new instance is returned.
 But each HttpClient uses an HttpMessageHandler that's pooled and reused by the IHttpClientFactory to reduce resource consumption, as long as the HttpMessageHandler's lifetime hasn't expired.
 The default value is two minutes, but it can be overridden per Typed Client.

+A Typed Client is effectively a transient object, that means a new instance is created each time one is needed.
+It receives a new HttpClient instance each time it's constructed.
+However, the HttpMessageHandler objects in the pool are the objects that are reused by multiple HttpClient instances.